tablelandnetwork/docs/docs/fundamentals/about/general-faqs.md

 ## Do you have app / smart contract logic authentication?

 We currently support address-level access control (EOAs or smart contracts).
-Contract-based access control allows a developer to delegate table gating to a separate contract, where it can do all sorts of things, like check ownership of a separate asset, do block-number checks, and just about any on-chain logic you can think of!
+Contract-based access control allows a developer to delegate table gating to a separate contract, where it can do all sorts of things, like check ownership of a separate asset, do block-number checks, and just about any onchain logic you can think of!

 ## What is Tableland Rigs NFT?